-Statement Description recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. referrals-per-second Limits the number of referrals or delegations to a server for a given domain. request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-nsid Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to author- itative name servers during iterative resolution. require-server-cookie Controls whether a valid server cookie is required before sending a full response to a UDP request. resolver-query-timeout Specifies the length of time, in milliseconds, that a re- solver attempts to resolve a recursive query before failing. resolver-retry-interval Sets the base retry interval (in milliseconds). response-padding Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size. response-policy Specifies response policy zones for the view or among global options. responses-per-second Limits the number of non-empty responses for a valid do- main name and record type. rrset-order Defines the order in which equal RRs (RRsets) are re- turned. search Specifies whether a Dynamically Loadable Zone (DLZ) module is queried for an answer to a query name. continues on next page
+Statement Description rate-limit Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of-service (DoS) attacks. recursion Defines whether recursion and caching are allowed. recursive-clients Specifies the maximum number of concurrent recursive queries the server can perform. recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. referrals-per-second Limits the number of referrals or delegations to a server for a given domain. request-expire Specifies whether the local server requests the EDNS EX- PIRE value, when acting as a secondary. request-nsid Controls whether an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to author- itative name servers during iterative resolution. require-cookie Controls whether responses without a server cookie are accepted require-server-cookie Controls whether a valid server cookie is required before sending a full response to a UDP request. resolver-query-timeout Specifies the length of time, in milliseconds, that a re- solver attempts to resolve a recursive query before failing. resolver-retry-interval Sets the base retry interval (in milliseconds). response-padding Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size.